tcr/edit-text/README.md

 ![Preview Image](https://user-images.githubusercontent.com/80639/42796912-9f2ae852-895a-11e8-9aae-9dede91296bf.png)

-edit-text is a collaborative text editor that for Markdown.
+edit-text is a collaborative text editor with Markdown import and export.
 Both the server and client are written in Rust, and its frontend is cross-compiled WebAssembly and TypeScript.

 [**✏️ Use edit-text online**](http://sandbox.edit.io/) in the [edit.io](http://edit.io) sandbox.